Delunado/Delunado/README.md

 I'm also the organizer and moderator of the [Spain Game Devs community](https://twitter.com/spaingamedevs), a huge community of hispanic developers.
 I have also solo organized the [Spain Game Devs Jam II](https://itch.io/jam/spain-game-devs-jam-ii), one of the biggest (if not the biggest) Spanish Game Jams, with more than 560 participants, 130 games submitted, 6000€ in prizes, etc.

 ## Experience and Projects.
-These are some of my finished projects and past experiences.
+These are some of my finished projects, past experiences and companies I've worked for.

 ### Plugins

--[Randomify](https://assetstore.unity.com/packages/templates/systems/randomify-fast-easy-weighted-randomizer-174978): Randomify is a blazingly fast and easy-to-use weighted randomizer for Unity, including two easy to understand example scenes.
+- [Randomify](https://assetstore.unity.com/packages/templates/systems/randomify-fast-easy-weighted-randomizer-174978): Randomify is a blazingly fast and easy-to-use weighted randomizer for Unity, including two easy to understand example scenes.
 It's cheap and very useful!
 Read the complete documentation [here](https://github.com/Delunado/Randomify-Documentation).

 ### Games